article thumbnail

 Harvard Business Review

-FCLT and McKinsey rely on readily available and machine-readable accounting data to measure myopia.
 I have worked on research that has found that a strong company culture is associated with lower levels of myopic decision making, better productivity, and innovation.
-By spinning their accounting performance, they may postpone having to make hard strategic decisions.
 Creative accounting measures.
-Strategy Accounting Digital Article
+Corporate culture.
+One way to gauge this is in how a firm treats its workforce in bad times.